compenguy/compenguy.github.io/hobbies/rust/ebnf-to-pest.md

 Comment = { "<!--" ~ ( (!"-" ~ Char) | ("-" ~ (!"-" ~ Char)))* ~ "-->" }
 ```

 The EBNF subsequence `(Char - '-')` means "match an allowable character, but not if it matches '-'".
-The associated pest expression instead says "check if the current position '-', and if it's not then match an allowable character."
+The associated pest expression instead says "check if the current position matches '-', and if it's not then match an allowable character."

 We can see a more complicated example of this: